vite-pwa/vite-plugin-pwa/docs/guide/register-service-worker.md

 ## Script Registration

-When configuring `injectRegister: 'script'` or `injectRegister: 'script-defer'` in the plugin configuration, the plugin will generate a `registerSW.js` script adding it to your application entry point:
+When configuring `injectRegister: 'script'` in the plugin configuration, the plugin will generate a `registerSW.js` script adding it to your application entry point:
 ::: details **head script**
 ```html
 <head>